-What is a North Carolina Department of Insurance (NCDOI) agency review?
+What is a North Carolina Department of Insurance (NCDOI) agency examination?

 In North Carolina, the Commissioner of Insurance has authority to examine the activities, operations, financial condition, and business affairs of all persons transacting the business of insurance in this State to ensure they are following insurance statutes and rules.
-The Commissioner designates an agency audit team in the Agent Services Division of NCDOI to conduct administrative agency reviews.
-The agency auditors work in teams of two.
+The Commissioner designates an agency audit team in the Agent Services Division of NCDOI to conduct administrative agency examinations.
+The agency auditors work in teams of two and are assigned to primarily work in one of four regional territories which cover the entire State.

-There are three (3) types of agency reviews:
+There are three (3) types of agency examinations:

-1. Random or routine - These reviews occur when the audit team is located in a particular area and notes the existence of an ongoing agency business, which has not been visited within the last three (3) years.
+- 1. Random or routine These examinations occur when the audit team is located in a particular area and notes the existence of an ongoing agency business, which has not been visited within the last three (3) years.
 The audit team will make either an unsolicited call upon this agency or contact them in advance to let them know a date that they will appear in the agency.
-In either case, the audit team will then proceed to conduct an audit/review in order to determine how well the agency serves its customers.
-The agency principal may request the audit team to perform the review at a later scheduled time for these routine, random audits.
-A random audit becomes a targeted audit if the audit team finds potential statutory and regulatory violations.

-2. Targeted or assigned - These reviews occur when the Agency Review Supervisor/Deputy Commissioner directs the audit team to a particular agency to conduct a review immediately.
+In either case, the audit team will then proceed to conduct an audit/examination in order to determine how well the agency serves its customers.
+The agency principal may request the audit team to perform the examination at a later scheduled time for these routine, random audits.
+A random audit becomes a targeted audit if the audit team finds potential statutory and regulatory violations. - 2.
+Targeted or assigned These examinations occur when the Agency Examination Supervisor/Deputy Commissioner directs the audit team to a particular agency to conduct an examination immediately.
 An agency is considered targeted if a complaint is registered from any source, agents, consumers or insurers.
-The agency audit team conducts a full and complete review for targeted agencies.

-3. Follow-up or compliance - These reviews occur only after a random or targeted review has been completed and a report containing significant errors or violations of statute/rule has been submitted to the Department for action.
-At the direction of the Agency Review Supervisor/Deputy Commissioner, a follow-up review will be scheduled in order to ensure full compliance with the identified statute or rule cited during the original audit.
+The agency audit team conducts a full and complete examination for targeted agencies. - 3.
+Follow-up or compliance These examinations occur only after a random or targeted examination has been completed and a report containing significant errors or violations of statute/rule has been submitted to the Department for action.
+At the direction of the Agency Examination Supervisor/Deputy Commissioner, a follow-up examination will be scheduled in order to ensure full compliance with the identified statute or rule cited during the original audit.